Co-ownership charges

 Modification of charges: recourse to the courts

-It is possible to challenge before the court of law of the place where the building is located, the distribution of the charges provided for in the condominium by making a action for review charges or, where the apportionment is not in accordance with the law, a invalidity proceedings.
+It is possible to challenge before the court of law of the location of the immovable the distribution of the costs provided for in the condominium regulation by making a action for review charges or, where the apportionment is not in accordance with the law, a invalidity proceedings.

 Répondez aux questions successives et les réponses s’afficheront automatiquement